felipegutierrez/explore-flink/README.md

  - `-frequencyWindow`: frequency to compute the window in seconds.
  - `-parallelism`: degree of parallelism to deploy the application on the cluster.
 It means the redundante operators will be created in order to guarantee fault tolerance.
  - `-disableOperatorChaining`: FALSE is the default.
 TRUE disables fusion optimization for all operators which means that operators will be allocated on different threads (https://ci.apache.org/projects/flink/flink-docs-release-1.9/ops/config.html#configuring-taskmanager-processing-slots).
+ - `-pinningPolicy`: TRUE enables the strategy to pinning operator' threads to specific CPU cores.
+FALSE is the deault.
  - `-output`: 'file' means that the output will be generated in the Flink TaskManagers log files. 'mqtt' means that you have to subscribe to a mqtt channel according to the message showed when the application is deployed.

 Here is a workable example of calling the CPU intensive stream application on the Flink standalone cluster.